tim-hardcastle/Pipefish/README.md

 But there are things you can do to stop errors from propagating.

-- You can use the `type` keyword to find its type.
+- You can use the `type` function to find its type.
 Instead of returning an error, this returns `error`.
 - You can assign it to a local constant.
 (Of course this means you’d be assigning the valid data to the same constant if there was any, so you still have to do something with it.)
 - (Not implemented yet.)
 You can index it by its fields, e.g. message and line number.